emastho/vixenydocs/src/routes/library/wrap/+page.md

   );
 ```

+#### Practical Use

+- **Granular Control**: Provides granular control over petitions.
+- **Custom Transformations**: Enables custom transformations of petitions.

 ### handleRequest

-`handleRequest` dynamically processes a request getting a specified path.
-If the
+Dynamically composes a petition from the current wrap.
+Takes path exists among
-path exists among the defined petitions, it either applies provided
+the defined petitions, it either applies provided modifications (useful for
-modifications (useful for mocking or altering request handling behavior) or
+mocking or altering request handling behavior) or proceeds with the default
+petition handling logic.

+#### Functionality

+- **Dynamic Processing**: Processes requests dynamically, applying modifications
+  if needed.
-proceeds with the default petition handling logic.
+- **Default Handling**: Proceeds with default petition handling if no

-This function is particularly useful for testing, allowing you to inject mock
-options or modify the petition's behavior on-the-fly without altering the
-original petition definitions.
+  modifications are provided.

-#### Example usage:
+#### Usage Example

-Suppose we have a petition defined to handle requests to '/one', returning the
-current date as a string.
-We can use `handleRequest` to process a request
-directly or modify its behavior for testing.

 ```javascript
 const request = new Request("http://localhost/one");